 Worse yet, a conviction for any sex crime can haunt people for many years after any prison sentence has been served and fines have been paid.
 Perhaps no aspect is more troubling than the fact that alleged offenders often face criminal charges because of exaggerated or flat-out false accusations.

 Are you under investigation for or have you already been charged with a sex crime in Texas?
 You will want to immediately seek legal representation for help securing the best possible outcome to your case.

-The Fort Worth sex crime attorneys at Townsend, Gebhardt & Eppes, PLLC aggressively defend clients in Tarrant County, Parker County, Johnson County, and surrounding areas all over North Central Texas.
-Call 817-502-3600 today to have our firm review your case during a free, confidential consultation.
+The Fort Worth sex crime attorneys at Gebhardt and Eppes, PLLC aggressively defend clients charged with sexually based offenses.
+We help clients in Tarrant County, Parker County, Johnson County, and surrounding areas all over North Central Texas.
+Call (817) 502-3600 today to have our firm review your case during a free, confidential consultation.

 Tarrant County Information Center for Sex Crimes

 - What are some of the most common sexually based offenses?

 - Which sex crimes can require people to register as sex offenders?